Holocaust education

 Holocaust education is efforts, in either formal or informal settings, to teach about the Holocaust.
 Teaching and Learning about the Holocaust addresses didactics and learning, under the larger umbrella of education about the Holocaust, which also comprises curricula and textbooks studies.
 The expression "Teaching and Learning about the Holocaust" is used by the International Holocaust Remembrance Alliance.

 While most Holocaust education centers have focused on the genocide committed against Jews by the Nazis, a growing number have expanded their mission and programming to include the murder of other groups by the Nazi and Stalinist regimes, the Armenian genocide, the Rwandan genocide, Kurdish genocide, Croatia–Serbia genocide case, Bosnian genocide, indigenous genocide due to colonization, and other mass exterminations.
 These centers also address racism, antisemitism, Islamophobia, homophobia, lesbophobia, biphobia, and transphobia.

+Holocaust education is based on the premise that it reduces the level of racism and intolerance, but there is a lack of evidence to support this position.

 Contexts for teaching about the Holocaust

 Multiple opportunities exist for teaching about the Holocaust.
 The text that follows explores the role that teaching and learning about the Holocaust can play in three specific contexts: the prevention of genocide, the promotion of human rights and dealing with traumatic pasts.